hop-protocol/messenger/README.md

 # Hop

-The smart contracts that power the Hop Exchange.
+The smart contracts that power Hop Protocol.

 ## Compile Contracts
 ```